Merchant fleet

 Major flags of registration

-Panama (350 million dwt), Liberia (335 million dwt) and the Marshall Islands (290 million dwt) represented the leading flags of registration.
-While the size of the register of Panama has remained almost unchanged over the last decade, the Marshall Islands and Liberia have caught up, with Liberia skyrocketing since 2018.
+Liberia (378 million dwt), Panama (365 million dwt), and the Marshall Islands (299 million dwt) represented the leading flags of registration.
+While the size of the register of Panama has remained almost unchanged over the last decade, the Marshall Islands and Liberia have caught up, with Liberia’s registrations skyrocketing since 2018.

 Figure 3.
 Vessels capacity in top five registries